-Wrap vegetables and/or meat marinated in Indian spices in Indian flat bread.
-It’s an exotic dish that’s a favourite of students and locals.
-Time Out New York named it a Critic’s Pick and gushed that it was the "loveliest wrap since the pashmina".
+Wrap veggies and/or meats marinated in Indian spices in Indian flat bread.
+It’s an exotic dish that’s a favorite of students and locals.
+Time Out New York named it a Critic’s Pick and gushed that it was the "loveliest wrap since the pashmina."
 Grab one to stay or go.

 Restaurant critics are a notoriously picky lot, but they all agree that Pastis is exceptional.
-The New York Times and others write about this French-fare upscale bistro: “A grand, well-lit place” “… crackles with energy” “... late night destination of choice” “French soul food in one of the most artfully staged restaurants to hit New York”.
-It’s in the hip Meatpacking District, so dress to impress.
+The New York Times and others write about this French-fare upscale bistro: “A grand, well-lit place.” “…crackles with energy.” “...late night destination of choice.”
+“French soul food in one of the most artfully staged restaurants to hit New York.”
+It’s in the hip Meatpacking District, so dress your best.

 Manhattan is famous for its Italian restaurants, and L’Artusi is one of the best.
-L’Artusi boasts an “impressive, all-Italian wine list”, and favourite dishes such as scallops dappled with lemon zest and seared monkfish with mushrooms and celery-root puree.
-Dishes are affordable, the atmosphere is lively and the crowd is stylish.
+L’Artusi boasts an “impressive, all-Italian wine list,” and favorite dishes like scallops dappled with lemon zest and seared monkfish with mushrooms and celery-root puree.
+Dishes are affordable, the atmosphere is lively, and the crowd is stylish.

 The High Line

-Once a derelict railway siding, the High Line is now a popular destination for spending a leisurely afternoon.
-Running more than a mile in length, some 30 feet high, the High Line is perfect for people watching, picnicking and taking in the sights.
+Once a derelict railroad trestle, the High Line is now a popular destination for spending a leisurely afternoon.
+Running more than a mile in length, some 30 feet high, the High Line is perfect for people watching, picnicking, and taking in the sights.
 It’s also a great way to get a unique view of the city.

-Every Monday, Wednesday, Friday and Saturday, more than 140 farmers, fishermen, and bakers come to Union Square Greenmarket with irresistible delicacies.
-You can buy locally grown fruit and vegetables, artisan breads, farm stand cheeses, local wines, and more.
+Every Monday, Wednesday, Friday, and Saturday more than 140 farmers, fishermen, and bakers come to Union Square Greenmarket with irresistible delicacies.
+You can buy locally grown fruits and vegetables, artisan breads, farm stand cheeses, local wines, and more.
 You’ll also see top chefs giving cooking demonstrations and other surprises that can only happen in one of the city’s great public spaces.

 The Diamond District

-On one city block in New York, you’ll find the centre of the diamond world: Manhattan’s Diamond District.
-Bounded by four iconic Art Deco pylons, the Diamond District is a bustling street that’s home to 2,600 businesses housed in 25 exchanges.
+On one city block in New York, you’ll find the center of the diamond world: Manhattan’s Diamond District.
+Bounded by four iconic Art Deco pylons, the Diamond District is a bustling street that’s home to 2600 businesses housed in 25 exchanges.
 Approximately 90% of diamonds entering the U.S. pass through this famed street.
 Millions of dollars worth of diamonds are bought and sold each day on a handshake.
-Since opportunity abounds here, it is a frequent stop for the aspiring gemmologist and jewellery designer.
+Since opportunity abounds here, it often is a frequent stop for the aspiring gemologist and jewelry designer.

 The Metropolitan Museum of Art

 Home to more than two million works of art, the Metropolitan Museum of Art (MET) is the largest museum in the country.
-You’ll find in its sprawling galleries paintings by Vermeer and Jackson Pollack, an Egyptian Temple, armoured knights on horseback, Asian art, Greek sculptures and other objets d'art that will leave a lasting impression.
+You’ll find in its sprawling galleries paintings by Vermeer and Jackson Pollack, an Egyptian Temple, armored knights on horseback, Asian art, Greek sculptures, and other objets d'art that will leave a lasting impression.